-Netflix’s Dead End: Paranormal Park (2022) series surprised me with how fun and fresh and diverse a young adult animated show could be.
+Netflix’s Dead End: Paranormal Park (2022) series surprised me with how fun, fresh, and diverse a young adult animated show could be.
 The true icing on the cake is that the show is also based on a webcomic by Hamish Steele (he/they), compiled into a graphic novel series DeadEndia (2018-2019).
 The graphic novels follow a cast of two teenage best friends and a dog, who are working at a theme park during summer break, fighting off demons and navigating through crushes in their spare time.
 Barney, the main character, identifies as transgender- the theme park becomes his new home when his parents and grandmother don’t support his identity and refuse to call him by his new name and use his pronouns.
 Found family dynamics isn’t a new concept in queer communities, but DeadEndia has been able to redefine the boundaries of what a found family can be made of, through the complex relationships Barney makes at his new job and home.

 Moonstruck (2018-2020) by Grace Ellis (she/her) – In a world where monsters and magic is the norm, werewolf barista Julie and her new girlfriend go on their first date to a magic show that might not be as sparkly sweet as they expected- in fact, Julie’s best bud, androgynous and dramatic Chet the centaur, has been cursed to a human body!
 It’s up to the trio to un-curse Chet and hunt down the magician before the curse sticks forever!
 Read the Moonstruck trilogy on Libby, Hoopla, SearchOhio, or OhioLink.

-Be Queer, Do Comics (2020) by The Nib – An anthology of comics created by a variety of queer cartoonists about LGBTQ+ experiences, historical events, personal reflections and how being queer impacted how they make comics.
+Be Gay, Do Comics (2020) by The Nib – An anthology of comics created by a variety of queer cartoonists about LGBTQ+ experiences, historical events, personal reflections and how being queer impacted how they make comics.
 Put Be Queer, Do Comics on hold at Westlake Porter Public Library here; or on Libby, Hoopla, SearchOhio, or OhioLink.

 Heartstopper (2019-2023) by Alice Oseman (she/her)- It’s the typical queer love story, boy meets boy at school, they become friends, more-than-just-friends feelings develop, and then… well, I suppose you’ll have to read the series to find out!
 Heartstopper was also adapted into a Netflix series in 2022, and has received high remarks for being a positive and realistic representation of the queer experience in teens, without the looming doom of the “Bury your Gays” troupe in similar media.
 Put Heartstopper on hold at Westlake Porter Public Library here; or on Libby, Hoopla, SearchOhio, or OhioLink.